vzakharchenko/vzakharchenko/README.md

 ## ⚙️ What I do

-* Think in terms of architecture and edge cases
+* Design systems with a focus on trust boundaries and edge cases
-* Explore platform internals (like Atlassian Forge)
+* Explore platform internals (e.g., Atlassian Forge)
-* Build and optimize developer tools
+* Build developer tooling for complex distributed systems
-* Research and report security vulnerabilities in developer platforms
+* Research and report security issues in multi-tenant platforms

 ---